frankman123/browser_fly/README.md

 # browser_fly
-Javascript to embed in a webpage.
-Creates a realistic looking fly walking around the page.
+Javascript to embed a realistic looking fly walking around the page.
+Sprite info is encoded in de script.